pepebonet/DeepMP/README.md

 awk 'NR==1{ h=$0 }NR>1{ print (!a[$2]++? h ORS $0 : $0) > "tmp/"$1".txt" }' sample.tsv
 ```

 As in  some scenarios the readnames of the fastqs do not match the fast5 readnames, a dictionary to parse each read pair may be needed.
+To do so, we employ the sequencing summary output after running Guppy.
 That is the case of E. coli:

 ```
 pip install biopython

-python ../../../../deepmp/miscellaneous/fix_read_names.py -dt Ecoli -f Basecall_1D_000_BaseCalled_template.fastq -o dict_reads.pkl
+python ../../../../deepmp/miscellaneous/get_dict_guppy.py -ss ../../../../docs/reads/sequencing_summary_untreated.txt -o dict_reads.pkl

 cd ../treated/

-python ../../../../deepmp/miscellaneous/fix_read_names.py -dt Ecoli -f Basecall_1D_000_BaseCalled_template.fastq -o dict_reads.pkl
+python ../../../../deepmp/miscellaneous/get_dict_guppy.py -ss ../../../../docs/reads/sequencing_summary_treated.txt -o dict_reads.pkl
 ```

 ## Running DeepMP